We offer training and consultation services to employers in public and private sector groups, organisations and corporate settings.

 Ignorance Is A Reason, Not An Excuse.

-Trans people are frequently asked to validate their gender with inappropriate intimate questions, and requests for documentation.
+Trans people are frequently asked to validate their gender with impertinent questioning, and requests for documentation.
 In most cases these requests are unlawful and discriminatory.

-The impact of these things upon a person's ability work, upon family relationships can be compromised and subsequent health issues, housing difficulties, or homelessness can be tricky to navigate.
+The impact of these things upon a person's ability work, their ability function socially can be devastating.
+Subsequent unemployment, health issues, housing difficulties, or homelessness can be tricky to navigate.
 If we take this to its logical conclusion we can begin to see why this initiative is important, and why we need to tackle these issues head on:

 "The majority of participants, 84%, had thought about ending their lives at some point", and "...35% attempting suicide at least once and 25% attempting suicide more than once".